faustostangler/FLY_OLD/code style manual.md

   ```

 ### 1.2 Functions
 - **Separation**: Place two blank lines between function definitions to visually separate them.

-- **Documentation**: Each function must include a docstring that:
+- **Documentation**: Consider using the Google Style for docstrings: 'pydocstyle --convention=google .' and 'docformatter --in-place --recursive .'.
+Each function must include a docstring that
   - Explains its purpose.
   - Describes parameters (including their types).
   - Specifies return values and types.